- What can I expect by joining this program?

 I was “denied.”
 What does that mean?

-If you are denied, you will not be allowed to participate and must complete a full
+If you are denied, you will not be readily admitted but are invited to participate in the CAN Club.

 Will CAN help me pay for school?